immutables/immutables.github.io/_includes/promo.md

 <section class="feature">
 #### Clean code

-_Immutables_ has much higher standards for code readability then other generators.
+_Immutables_ has much higher standards for code readability than other generators.
 Generated APIs are carefully tuned for the best power-to-weight ratio.
 No ugly named identifiers.
 Implementation code is clear, efficient, and have corresponding javadocs.
 [Take a look](/generated.html)
 </section>